Siouxland Forecast: December 29, 2019

 Tonight we will fall to a low of 23 by tomorrow morning with snow moving in shortly, and keep in mind that we could see a lot of blowing snow given the high winds across Siouxland tonight and tomorrow.
 So should you have to travel take your time and slow down!

-As always, tune into KCAU 9 News tonight at 5:30 and 10 to see the timing of the snow for our area and just how much snow we are projected to get!
+As always, tune into KCAU 9 News tonight at 10 p.m. to see the timing of the snow for our area and just how much snow we are projected to get!